Trafficking in Persons

 "Human trafficking is an open wound on the body of contemporary society, a scourge upon the body of Christ…It is a crime against humanity."

-Human trafficking is modern-day slavery, with conservative estimates suggesting that 21 million people worldwide are caught in its web.
+Human trafficking is modern-day slavery, with conservative estimates suggesting that nearly 25 million people worldwide are caught in its web.
 Pope Francis calls human trafficking a "crime against humanity" that must be stopped.

 The U.S. government has led global efforts to address human trafficking since passage of the Trafficking Victims Protection Authorization Act (TVPA) in 2000.
 U.S. efforts are based on the "three P’s" of U.S. foreign policy: prevent trafficking, protect victims and prosecute traffickers.
 The U.S. agencies with projects currently addressing trafficking include the State Department, Department of Labor’s Bureau of International Labor Affairs (ILAB), and USAID.